Lenses can be confusing, I get it…

 Which Is Better – DX Or FX?

 FX cameras have larger sensors with better low light capabilities and less noise.
+They are also more likely to have weather sealing.

 In general, these cameras also tend to have more sturdy and expensive bodies as they cater towards professional photographers.